Mauao is an historic reserve. It is owned by iwi and managed by Tauranga City Council.

 The Mauao base track was damaged during ex-Cyclone Debbie in April.
 A project is underway to provide a fully accessible, long-term solution.
 In the meantime, temporary access around the slip site has been installed.
 This route involves box steps and is not suitable for prams, strollers and wheelchairs.
 More information on Mauao base track repairs

 Legend of Mauao (33kb pdf)

 There are several tracks to the summit.
-The summit is 232m high – it takes about 40 minutes to get to the top.
+Mauao is 232m high, and it takes about 40 minutes to get to the top.
 On a hot day it can be hard work – pace yourself and take water, sunscreen and a hat.
-Please take all rubbish away with you, keep to the left of the track, share with care as tracks are busy and leave all gates as you find them.
+Tracks are busy, so please keep left and share with care.
+Please also remove all rubbish and leave gates as you find them.

 The 4WD track starts at the end of Pilot Bay.
 You can use this track to walk to the summit.
 Vehicles are not allowed except for maintenance and emergency purposes.

 Both of these tracks start from the ocean side of the base track.

 Follow the boardwalk in front of the surf club to the start of the base track.
 The summit climb begins a few metres from the end of the boardwalk.

 The Oruahine track ends part way up the 4WD track.
 Turn left onto the 4WD track and continue to the summit, or turn off the 4WD track onto the Motu Kauri track, then turn left at the lookout intersection to go to the summit.

 The Waikorire track is the quickest and easiest route to the summit.
 It is a steep track with a lot of stairs.
 Turn right at the lookout intersection to go to the summit.